-Westley Farm’s 75 acres are sublimely beautiful and home to five cottages and a central farmhouse from which owners Julian and Hege Usborne welcome guests and introduce them to the considerable glories of the area.
-Donkeys and sheep graze the fields, doves coo from the surrounding woodland, deer and foxes are frequently seen.
+The perfect pastoral idyll… Westley Farm’s 70 acres are sublimely beautiful and home to five cottages and a central farmhouse… Ponies and sheep graze the fields, doves coo from the surrounding woodland, deer and foxes are frequently seen.”